Ms. Kristen Anisis, Class of 2027 » Class of 2027 - Sophomore Letter

 • If you arrive after 8:15 AM for first period, you must sign in at my office before going to class.
 Repeated lateness to class or failure to sign in may result in disciplinary action.

 • If you arrive any time after first period, you must immediately report to my office to sign-in.
-Your parent should also call the Freshman attendance office at 767-5832 to indicate the reason for your lateness.
+Your parent should also call the sophomore attendance office at 767-5832 to indicate the reason for your lateness.

 • If you must leave school early, you are required to sign out in my office before leaving the building.
 A parent call or note is required in advance for all sign-outs.